stelzinga/MF/MGT_99.Legend.md

 Middle Management involves running Activities on department level, whereas Low-level Management or Line Management relates to teams.
 Obviously, many more Management Levels are possible.
 Ultimately, Top Management delegates (see [## Organising] ) a vast amount of Management Functions to Middle Management and they in turn delegate to Line Management.
 At each level Management still consists of the Four Management Functions, but the lower we get, the more the functions focus on Short Term and Operational aspects and less on Strategic aspects.
 Note also that for lower levels Management itself is not a full time job, instead it is part of the job, and the Manager may be involved in the Operations.
 This is referred to as a *hybrid Management/Operations* role or a *Hybrid Manager*.

-Management has six key deliverables (including the aforementioned four Management Functions):
+Management has six key deliverables (including the four Management Functions):
 - Management Cycle a.k.a.
 MC
 - Management Improvement a.k.a.
 MI
 - Planning